hjdhjd/homebridge-myq/README.md

 sudo npm install -g homebridge-myq2
 ```

-## Changelog
+### Changelog
 Changelog starting with v2.0 is available [here](https://github.com/hjdhjd/homebridge-myq2/blob/master/CHANGELOG.md).

 ### Things to be aware of
 - **This plugin requires Homebridge v1.0 on greater to work.
 Prior versions will not work.
 For some, this may be a breaking change if you are running on older versions of Homebridge.**

 - The myQ API gets regularly updated and unfortunately this results in regularly breaking this and other myQ-related plugins.
 I've refactored this plugin in part to make it easier to maintain with future API changes that may come.
 Unfortunately, it's an ongoing challenge since API changes can be sudden and unpredictable.
+- **As a result you will see errors like this on an occasional basis in the Homebridge logs:**

+    ```
+    myQ API: Unable to update device status from myQ servers.
+Acquiring a new security token and retrying later.
+    ```
+  These messages can be safely ignored. myQ API errors *will* inevtiably happen.
+The myQ servers are not completely reliable and occasionally error out, or are being maintained, or rebooting, etc. The plugin has no control over this, unfortunately, and all we can do is handle those errors gracefully, which is what I've attempted to do.
+The logging is informative and not a cause for significant concern unless it is constant and ongoing, which would be indicative of the larger API issues referenced above.

 - The configuration block for `config.json` has changed to rename the platform (and it is case sensitive as well). **This is a breaking change and you will need to update your `config.json` to reflect the updates**.

-- If your myQ device has support for battery status, `homebridge-myq2` will automatically detect this and add support for it to HomeKit.
+- If your myQ device has support for battery status, `homebridge-myq2` will automatically detect and add support for it in HomeKit.
 However, you **will** see a warning message in the [Homebridge](https://homebridge.io) logs along the lines of:
     ```
     HAP Warning: Characteristic 00000079-0000-1000-8000-0026BB765291 not in required or optional characteristics for service 00000041-0000-1000-8000-0026BB765291.
 Adding anyway.
     ```
   This can be safely ignored.
-It's an error message indicating that, in HomeKit, garage door opener accessory service doesn't normally support battery status.
+It's an error message indicating that, in HomeKit, the garage door opener accessory service doesn't normally support battery status.
 HomeKit will still report it correctly, and alert you accordingly.

 ## Plugin Configuration
 If you choose to configure this plugin directly instead of using the [Homebridge Config UI](https://github.com/oznu/homebridge-config-ui-x), you'll need to add the platform to your `config.json` in your home directory inside `.homebridge`.